quitesimpleorg/looqs/USAGE.md

 To add files to the index, run ``looqs add [path]```, where 'path' can be a directory or a single file.
 If the path is a directory, the directory will be recursively descended, and all files in there added.

 "Skipped" implies the file has not been changed since it has been added to the index.
+If it changed, the index content will be updated.

 ### Searching files
 Of course the CLI will not render any previews, but it can show you the paths where search results